When do I select my program concentration (i.e. major)?

 Where can I find more information regarding learning strategies and developing various academic skills related to my coursework?

 The Learning Commons in Stauffer Library offers various learning strategies workshops including peer academic skills coaching three evenings per week, as well as an e-mail service firstname.lastname@example.org, where students can ask learning skills questions to trained Peer Learning Assistants (PLA's).
-Please find more information regarding the workshop schedule here and the services offered here.
+Please find more information regarding the workshops/services offered here.